Our student-centered Middle School program is designed to meet the needs of growing adolescents.

 In addition to developing skills in reading, writing, vocabulary, and grammar, students in English 6 learn how to annotate effectively, identifying themes and symbols as they discuss plot and character development.
 Students learn to use a writing process (planning, drafting, revising, publishing) with respect to the construction of individual sentences that are then linked to create cohesive, well-organized paragraphs.
 By mid-year, students begin to write analytical responses and use rubrics for revision that facilitate a growing sense of autonomy and confidence as writers.
 Use of iPads is carefully introduced so that students learn techniques of working with paper as well as electronic texts in both their reading and writing.
 Texts include short stories, poems and longer texts, such as The Bread Winner, A Long Walk to Water, The Outsiders, and Look Both Ways.

-Literary Investigations is a quarterly class that introduces sixth grade students to a variety of learning strategies that enhance and optimize the potential for school success across the curriculum.
+Media & Literary Investigation is a quarter class that introduces sixth grade students to a variety of learning strategies that enhance and optimize the potential for school success across the curriculum.
 When provided with frequent opportunities to identify strategies and understand why they work, students are better able to transfer those strategies to everyday practice.
 As reading comprehension is an integral part of all coursework at MBS across disciplines, students will also reinforce critical comprehension skills such as: preview, visualize, monitor, identify the main idea, summarize, inference, and make connections to self and beyond.
 Activities will focus on understanding readings and evaluation prompts within Math, Science, Social Studies, and Literature.

 English Workshop 7

 In addition to their Grade 7 English class, students rotate through English Workshop 7, a semester-long course designed to enhance writing and reading skills.
 After analyzing expository, descriptive, and persuasive writing from a number of academic disciplines, students will develop a portfolio of their own writing in each rhetorical mode.
-A major new component of Workshop 7 this year is the student reading club.
+A major new component of Work- shop 7 this year is the student reading club.
 Under the guidance of their teacher, small groups of students will select texts, create reading assignments, and establish weekly discussion topics.

 English Workshop 8

 In addition to the Grade 8 English class, all students rotate through English Workshop 8, a semester-long class designed to enhance skills in reading, writing and public speaking.
 Areas of focus in the first half of the course include note-taking and annotation, essay and paragraph planning, and the incorporation and analysis of textual evidence.
 Students also practice the key skills of proofreading and revision for clarity and precision.
 Focus in the second half of the course shifts to public speaking.
-Through analyzing a range of famous speeches, students learn the elements of successful persuasive speaking, paying keen attention to what speakers say and how they say
+Through analyzing a range of famous speeches, students learn the elements of successful persuasive speaking, paying keen attention to what speakers say and how they say it.
+Students then build skills and confidence by creating and delivering a series of their own speeches of varying lengths and styles.

 History and Social Sciences